MicrosoftDocs/architecture-center/docs/guide/virtual-desktop/start-here.md

 ## Path to production

 Cloud Adoption Framework for Azure provides an end-to-end scenario to guide you through your virtual desktop migration or deployment.
 Start with
-[Migrate or deploy Azure Virtual Desktop instances to Azure](/azure/cloud-adoption-framework/scenarios/wvd), and check out the other articles in the table of contents.
+[Migrate or deploy Azure Virtual Desktop instances to Azure](/azure/cloud-adoption-framework/scenarios/wvd), and check out the other articles below that one in the table of contents.

 These are two more key Cloud Adoption Framework articles: